ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 ```

 <div class="alert alert-warning" role="alert">
-A job that runs longer than the requested run time, will be terminated by the scheduler.
+A job that runs longer than the requested run time will be terminated by the scheduler.
 Because of this, you may add a little bit of extra time to give your job some leeway.
 </div>